 Welcome to the Royal Arch in Staffordshire.

-The Royal Arch shares a unique partnership and close working relationship with the Craft.
+The Royal Arch is considered to be the completion of Pure and Antient Freemasonry and continues a Master Mason's journey to discovery.
+As such, it shares a unique partnership and close working relationship with the Craft.

 The Provincial Grand Master and myself represent this unique partnership by working closely together across a wide range of joint activities that seek to attract, inform, develop and engage the members of our Province.
 Enjoyment remains at the very heart of all that we do!

-In summary, every Master Mason should aspire to continue their journey from Initiation in the Craft, to Exaltation as a Companion in the Royal Arch.
+With these things in mind, it is hoped that every Master Mason will give serious consideration to continuing their journey from Initiation in the Craft, to Exaltation as a Companion in the Royal Arch.

 Click here to find out more.